TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/UserRoundTrip.rst

    project_issues       = https://github.com/georgringer/news/issues

-and find the links to the other aspects displayed in the footer of the rendered documentation (see `News extension <https://docs.typo3.org/p/georgringer/news/main/en-us/>`__).
+and find the links to the other aspects displayed in the footer of the rendered documentation (see `News System example <https://docs.typo3.org/p/georgringer/news/main/en-us/>`__).

 For a Composer package, replace the TER URL with the Packagist URL.
 For a standalone manual, replace the TER URL with the documentation URL.

 The Packagist URL is linked indirectly from the TER page and is therefore not specified in this configuration file.
-The issues URL is considered here because it is closely related to the VCS repository aspect.
+The issues URL is specified, but not considered part of the round trip, as it usually does not provide a way to link to other aspects.

 .. _user-round-trip-vcs-repository-aspect: